 Making plans for the summer is an obvious one but also consider what you can look forward to during winter.

 Make a list of favourite movies or albums and watch/listen to them, one per week, through the winter months.
-Plan nights out with friends (definitely including some funny ones as recommended in part 2) or spruce up your home with décor to make it a warm and inviting place to spend your evenings.
+Plan time with friends (definitely including some funny ones as recommended in part 2) or spruce up your home with décor to make it a warm and inviting place to spend your evenings.

 Counselling and support services